-Join Gabriel Corbett for an in-depth discussion in this video Making a swept flange, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Making a swept flange, part of SOLIDWORKS: Sheet Metal Design.

 Swept flanges are fairly new to SolidWorks and provide a handy tool for complex…compound bends.
 Be careful with this tool.…Just because you can create it in a computer does not mean you can create it…in real life.
 Many times, you'll need to buy expensive…tooling and deal with manufacturing issues.…My best recommendation would be to do a preliminary design and then start talking…with a manufacturer about the feasibility of that design.…That being said let's make a Swept flange.
 To get started with, let's go ahead and…open 2.7, Start File.
 And in this case here, what I want to do…is I want to create a flange that's going to start on this edge here and go…around the outside of the perimeter of this part and end over here.…